turingschool/front-end-curriculum/lessons/module-2/testing-react.md

 Our test should now pass!

+#### Turn and Code

 Now we will continue down the line testing the various methods within our App.
 Next up is `addToDont` which is the method that updates both state and local storage.
-Take a crack at writing a test for this!
+Take a crack at writing a test for this with a new partner!
 Here is some pseudo code to help you out.

 ```
 // set up an 'it' block (obvi)